Fort Lauderdale Code Violation Search & Repair | Licensed Contractor

 Fort Lauderdale & Broward County Violation Fines

-Fort Lauderdale violations escalate from the Community Enhancement & Compliance Division to the Special Magistrate, who has authority to impose daily fines and record liens against your property.
-Here is what you face if a violation is left unresolved:
+Fort Lauderdale violations handled by the city's Community Enhancement and Compliance Division can escalate quickly to the Special Magistrate, who has authority to impose daily running fines and order liens recorded against your property.
+Here is what you are facing if you leave a violation unresolved:

-All fines ordered by the Special Magistrate become recorded liens on your Fort Lauderdale property.
-Contact the Community Enhancement & Compliance Division at (954) 828-5207 or [email protected].
-AGK handles all city and county communication on your behalf — you don't deal with the building department directly at any stage.
+All fines ordered by the Special Magistrate become recorded liens on your property.
+AGK handles all communication with the city and county on your behalf — and once the violation is resolved, we can help you clear the resulting lien so your title is clean for sale or refinance.

 Fort Lauderdale Property Types We Handle